Disney Actress Liu Yifei Sparks Outrage Over Social Media Post, #BoycottMulan Trends On Twitter

-#BoycottMulan is trending on Twitter over a controversial social media post from the upcoming film’s lead star, Liu Yifei.
+The hashtag “#BoycottMulan” is trending on Twitter over a controversial social media post from the upcoming film’s lead star, Liu Yifei.

 According to Newsweek, Yifei — who plays the titular female warrior in Disney’s live-action remake of the 1998 animated epic — made a political post on the microblogging site Weibo, which allegedly saw her adopt a pro-police stance.